Skip Navigation

 Register for a Public Program

-• Tuesday, December 9 | 4:00 PM – 5:15 PM 1000 Islands Junior Naturalist: Our Junior Naturalist program is here to turn middle schoolers into wilderness experts.
-Learn to navigate the wild, build awesome shelters, identify plants and wildlife, and so much more!
-Once they have mastered these skills, students will have the unique chance to become teachers themselves, sharing their knowledge and experiences with their peers.
-This hands-on approach not only reinforces their learning but also boosts their confidence and leadership skills.
+• Tuesday, January 13 | 4:00 PM – 5:15 PM Junior Naturalist Program: Our Junior Naturalist program is here to turn middle schoolers into wilderness experts.
+Learn to navigate the wild, identify plants and wildlife, and so much more!
+Once they have mastered these skills, students will have the chance to become teachers themselves, sharing their knowledge and experiences with their peers.
+This hands-on approach not only reinforces their learning but also boosts their confidence, and leadership skills.
 Grades 5-8.
-Class size is limited, and pre-registration required.
+Pre-registration is required, and class size is limited.
 FREE

-• Friday, Dec 19 | 9:00 AM – 3:00 PM A Storybook Walk and Adventure: This is a fun, educational activity for the entire family.
-Enjoy the outdoors and read the book Outside In by Deborah Underwood.
+• Friday, January 16 | 9:00 AM – 3:00 PM A Storybook Walk and Adventure: Enjoy the outdoors and read the book No Two Alike by Keith Baker on our kid-friendly boardwalk trail.
 Reading stations will be set up along the boardwalk for a self-guided walk to read a page or two at each station.
-Visit each station to read the entire book.
-After completing the book, be sure to explore the Conservancy Zone and trails, and stop inside the Nature Center for a take-along craft courtesy of Kaukauna Public Library.
+After you read the book, be sure to stop inside the Nature Center for a make-and-take craft courtesy of Kaukauna Public Library.
 FREE

 Public Program Interest Form